-Michigan's underserved populations are defined as people with disabilities who live in CIL service areas where the CIL's core funding does not meet the Michigan CIL prototype's minimum IL core funding level of 50% of the CIL's total budget which is further described in Section 3.2 "Expansion of the Network."
+Michigan's underserved populations are defined as people with disabilities who live in CIL service areas where the CIL's core funding does not meet the Michigan CIL prototype's minimum IL core funding level of 75% of the CIL's total budget which is further described in Section 3.2 "Expansion of the Network."
 When analyzing underserved disability populations by county based on the Michigan CIL prototype, all counties affiliated with Michigan CILs are underserved.
-The Michigan CIL service areas that are the most underserved in the prototype based on core funding levels are Detroit, Oakland/Macomb, mid-Michigan, northern Michigan and the Upper Peninsula (see table in Section 3.2).
+The Michigan CIL service areas that are the most underserved in the prototype based on core funding levels are Detroit, Oakland/Macomb, mid-Michigan, northern Michigan, and the Upper Peninsula (see table in Section 3.2).

-The outreach plan will be spearheaded by SILC and will promote IL/CIL service awareness to unserved and underserved disability populations in all Michigan counties based on the CIL prototype minimum funding table with an additional focus on the CIL identified populations in

-SPIL Goal 1, Objective 1.4 Diversity and Inclusion.
+The outreach plan will be spearheaded by SILC and will promote IL/CIL service awareness to unserved and underserved disability populations in all Michigan counties based on the CIL prototype minimum funding table with an additional focus on the CIL identified populations in SPIL Goal 1, Objective 1.4 Diversity, and Inclusion.

 The IL/CIL service outreach awareness campaign, led by SILC, will be designed in partnership with the CIL Network.
 Statewide outreach methods will include development of accessible informational and educational materials about IL and CIL service awareness disseminated across multiple accessible platforms including social media, websites, and in key partner locations where targeted populations receive goods and services.
 The awareness campaign will include the development of a targeted outreach social media presence, development of community presentations, materials, talking points, partnering with disability related community service agencies and groups in targeted areas, and evaluation of outreach efforts.
-SILC will dedicate SPIL resources to third party outreach services to ensure the successful launch and execution of the outreach campaign.
-The CIL diversity and inclusion PILOTS outcomes will shared with the IL Network and statewide partners.
+SILC will dedicate SPIL resources to third party outreach service to ensure the successful launch and execution of the outreach campaign.